 Around the world, the move to more electric technologies is driving a more

 sustainable future.
 And in the skies, it’s no different.
-As a leader in electric systems, Collins is continuously investing in technologies that help reduce fuel
+As a leader in aircraft

+electric systems, Collins is continuously investing in technologies to create a

 More electric systems